Maintenance Request vs. Work Order: What’s the Difference?

 Typically, a maintenance request form includes key information such as:

-• Maintenance task description: You’re essentially describing the problem and addressing any specific needs required to fix it.
+• Maintenance task description: Simply describe the problem and address any specific needs required to fix it.

-• Name of person submitting the maintenance request: Providing accurate contact information gives maintenance staff a clear idea about who this is for and who they can contact for follow-up.
-Tracking the requester can also help identify long-term trends — for instance, if the same store within a commercial space keeps having maintenance issues, that could signal that a proactive maintenance strategy might be beneficial there.
+• Requester name and contact: Providing accurate contact information gives maintenance staff a clear idea about who this is for and who they can contact for follow-up.
+Tracking the requester can also help identify long-term trends.
+For instance, if the same store within a commercial space keeps having maintenance issues, that could signal that a proactive maintenance strategy might be beneficial there.

-• Location of the asset where the work needs to be performed: Give maintenance staff clear instructions about where to go to complete the work, especially if accessibility might be an issue, since the requester might not be there at the time the work is being completed.
+• Asset or location: Give maintenance staff clear instructions about where to go to complete the work, especially if accessibility might be an issue.
 Knowing the location can also help maintenance teams prioritize work orders.
-If a few issues need to be addressed at the same campus housing facility, it makes sense to assign one technician to complete them all at the same time instead of sending multiple technicians at different times.
+If a few issues need to be addressed at the same campus housing facility, it makes sense to assign one technician to complete them all at the same time.

 • Priority status: Letting requesters submit their own priority status also helps maintenance supervisors know which work orders to prioritize.
 For example, a broken oven in an apartment might seem like a high-priority issue, but perhaps the tenant truly doesn’t see it as a big problem because they rarely cook and, therefore, submits the maintenance request as low priority.
 Maintenance managers can still adjust the priority status, but it helps to know the requester’s perspective first.